RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

         headThick = vHead / lipidAPM
         tailThick = vTail / lipidAPM

-For the SLD's, we again make use of these volumes, but we need to work out the sum of the scattering lengths from the layers compositions:
+For the SLDs, we again make use of these volumes, but we need to work out the sum of the scattering lengths from the layers' compositions:

 .. tab-set-code::
     .. code-block:: Matlab